yonisimian/cpp-proposals/Extended Structured Binding.md

 While effective, `std::tie` is not a language-level feature.
 Its use presents two main challenges:

 1.  **Standard Library Dependency:** `std::tie` is part of the standard library.
 Many developers, particularly in embedded systems, work on platforms where the standard library is either unavailable or has a significant footprint, making its use unfeasible.
-The core C++ language should provide a solution for this common problem.
+The core C++ language could provide a solution for this common problem.

 2.  **Cognitive Load:** Structured bindings are highly intuitive and now a core part of C++ pedagogy.
 In contrast, `std::tie` is a less-known utility function.
 Providing a language-level alternative aligns with the philosophy of "keeping the simple things simple" and reduces the amount of specialized knowledge required for common programming tasks.